FlyR9/haven-vbs-calculation/README.md

-# Haven Protocol NODEJS VBS calculator
+# Haven Protocol Node.js VBS calculator

 This is a simple app that fetch datas required for the VBS calculation using AXIOS then do the math to return the VBS ratio.